smartdevicelink/sdl_evolution/proposals/NNNN-improvement-proposal.md

 #### ATF test set executor description:

 ATF test set executor should execute some list of tests scripts and collect their artifacts.
-It should deploy SDL with SDL Deployer before each script run fro clean environment.
+It should deploy SDL with SDL Deployer before each script run from clean environment.
 Is should be able to run scripts on different SDL's in parallel mode.

 _ATF test set executor functionality probably can be covered with python nose framework._